Cyril Alliston: Professional life and cricket career

 Soon after his discharge, Alliston returned to England where he began working for the family firm in London.
 He was granted the Freedom of the City of London in 1920 and was a freemason.
 He continued to play club cricket for Beckenham and in 1922 made his debut for Kent's Second XI in the Minor Counties Championship, taking six wickets against Bedfordshire.
 His only match for the county First XI came later in the same year against Warwickshire at Edgbaston in the County Championship.
 He did not score in his only innings and was not required to bowl as Kent bowled Warwickshire out cheaply twice.
 He played in two more Second XI matches the following season but only took one more wicket.

 Towards the end of the 1920s Alliston moved to Southport where he became the company's representative in the key cotton industrial area of north west England.
-He played cricket for Southport and Birkdale, captaining the side in 1931 and 1944–1945 and making over 200 appearances.
+He played cricket for Southport and Birkdale, captaining them in 1931 and 1944–1945 and making over 200 appearances.
 He was one of the club's vice-presidents.

 Family

 Alliston married Marjorie Pert.
-Their son Maurice played alongside Alliston in Southport sides.
+Their son Maurice played alongside Alliston in Southport.
 Alliston died at Southport in 1973 aged 81.